I’m a stay-at-home mom.

 Apparently, Karma has its own set of strict laws and what goes around comes right back around.
 You can’t run away.
 Don’t bother.

-An honest mistake.
-(Remind a seemingly constantly nursing mom with severe brain fog to check her bra before suddenly unzipping her sweatshirt in the public, and explain to the body of a lactating woman that it can stop sweating NOW, please.)
+(Remind a seemingly constantly nursing mom with significant brain fog to check her bra before suddenly unzipping her sweatshirt in the public, and explain to the body of a lactating woman that it can stop sweating NOW, please.)

 It could happen once, right?
 After all, we’re only human, and we’re bound to make mistakes and learn from them and all that crap.